Himadri8991/Google-Arcade-Skill-Badges-Solutions/Manage Kubernetes in Google Cloud/Collect Metrics from Exporters using the Managed Service for Prometheus/Collect Metrics from Exporters using the Managed Service for Prometheus (GSP1026).md

 #-----------------------------------------------------end----------------------------------------------------------#

 ```
+### It Will Take Upto 10 Min...

-### Congratulations 🎉 for completing the Challenge Lab !
+## Congratulations 🎉 for completing the Challenge Lab !

 ##### *You Have Successfully Demonstrated Your Skills And Determination.*